anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

 ## Data imbalance

 With our datasets, we may often notice a data imbalance problem where a range of continuous values (regression) or certain classes (classification) may have insufficient amounts of data to learn from.
 This becomes a major issue when training because the model will learn to generalize to the data available and perform poorly on regions where the data is sparse.
-There are several techniques to mitigate data imbalance, including [resampling](https://github.com/scikit-learn-contrib/imbalanced-learn){:target="_blank"} (oversampling from minority classes / undersampling from majority classes), account for the [data distributions via the loss function](baselines.md#data-imbalance){:target="_blank"} (since that drives the learning process), etc.
+There are several techniques to mitigate data imbalance, including [resampling](https://github.com/scikit-learn-contrib/imbalanced-learn){:target="_blank"} (oversampling from minority classes / undersampling from majority classes), incorporate class weights, [augmentation](augmentation.md){:target="_blank"}, etc.

 !!! question "How can we do better?"